-Combustion A combustion and propulsion test cell contains a 300-hp eddy current dynamometer linked to either the FSAE engine or a DC motor/battery-electric powertrain.
+A combustion and propulsion test cell contains a 300-hp eddy current dynamometer linked to either the FSAE engine or a DC motor/battery-electric powertrain.
 A custom-built 7-hp AC dynamometer allows students to research the combustion stability limits of a homogeneous charge compression ignition engine.
 In this lab, students get the chance to disassemble, analyze, and reassemble a series of Briggs & Stratton engines; a small gas turbine engine has also been under development for several years.
 Fundamental combustion studies are performed in fume hoods to determine the effects of fuel-air flow rate and equivalence ratio on laminar flame speed.
 A research engine outfitted with a quartz cylinder liner gives students the ability to watch the combustion process of a running engine while taking in-cylinder pressure data in real-time.

-Dynamics and Control Lab The focus of the Dynamics and Control Lab is on the design of complex dynamical systems and methods for controlling such systems using feedback.
+The Dynamics and Control Lab is home to a six-camera Vicon motion capture system to track objects like drones, robots, and humans in space and time.
+The focus of the lab is on the design of complex dynamical systems and methods for controlling such systems using feedback.
 Examples include autonomous drones and (self-stabilizing) boats.
 The lab is used regularly in the Engineering Design and Problem Solving course (EID101), and the Modern Control (ME451) courses.
 In addition, the lab is used to develop hands-on projects and demos that supplement courses (ME200, ME351).
 For example, a small drone is used to illustrate the design process for a feedback controller.
 The space is also used for research by Master students, independent research studies, and senior projects (ME393).